How to prepare for university

 A bit of shameless self-promotion here but, in our completely unbiased opinion, our Student Money Takeaway is the best way to get ahead of your money worries at uni.

-We've crammed 55 of our top student money hacks, plus a budget sheet and quiz, all onto two sides of A4.
-You can always check out our site to get more details on each tip, but this is the perfect starting point when you're preparing to start university.
+We've crammed our top student money hacks, plus a budget sheet and quiz, all onto two sides of A4.
+It's the perfect starting point when you're preparing for uni.

-Best of all, just like everything we do, it's completely free – and you can download your PDF copy here.
+Best of all, just like everything we do, it's completely free!
+Download your money cheatsheet.

 Try to stay calm